Forced Entry (band): History

 The band continued to play shows and tried, unsuccessfully, to sign with another label.
-In 1995 they released a four-song EP, The Shore, and played a final show in Seattle in August.
-They reunited for one performance at the Abrasive Rock Festival in 2002.
+In 1995, they released a four-song EP, The Shore, and played a final show in Seattle in August.
+They reunited for a one-off performance at the Abrasive Rock Festival in 2002.

 Hull continued to be active in the music industry, joining local bands such as L.S.
 Diablo, Sac Lunch and Thug, and joined the reunited Sanctuary in 2011, appearing on their third album The Year the Sun Died (2014), but left in 2015.
 He also formed L.S.
 Diablo with guitarists Riley Hull and Aaron Goff and drummer Paul Marshall in 2009, playing bass on their self-produced six-song album.
 Benjamins and Mattson jammed in local band called DUMT, but both later retired from the music industry.
-In 1993 Hull and Benjamins appeared in an episode of "The Lame List", a recurring segment of the local Seattle television comedy Almost Live!.
+In 1993, Hull and Benjamins appeared in an episode of "The Lame List", a recurring segment of the local Seattle television comedy Almost Live!.

 Century Media reissued Uncertain Future in 1999 with The Shore as bonus tracks, while Lost and Found Records reissued As Above, So Below in 2009.

-On November 27, 2020, Metal Storm reported that Forced Entry was planning to reunite for some shows in 2021.
-Coinciding with the reunion, the band's music became available for the first time on all streaming outlets.
-On February 15, 2021, Benjamins and Mattson confirmed in an interview with Misery Point Radio that they were planning on reforming Forced Entry for shows and possibly new material.
-They also revealed that there was talk of potentially replacing Hull (who was reportedly unavailable) with either Jeff Loomis, Russ Stefanovich of Bitter End, or Dean Babbitt of Coven.
+On November 27, 2020, Metal Storm reported that a reunion of Forced Entry was in the works.
+This coincided with the band's music becoming available for the first time on all streaming outlets.
+On February 15, 2021, Benjamins and Mattson confirmed in an interview with Misery Point Radio that they were in talks of reforming Forced Entry for shows and possibly new material, with Jeff Loomis, Russ Stefanovich of Bitter End or Dean Babbitt of Coven drafted as potential fill-ins for Hull, who was reportedly unavailable.
+As of February 2024, there have been no updates on the progress of the reunion.